 Integrating Natural Materials

-Start with natural fiber rugs like jute or sisal as base layers.
-They’re durable, affordable, and cover large areas effectively.
+You should definitely start with natural fiber rugs like jute or sisal as your base layers because they are super durable, cheap, and they cover a huge area without breaking the bank.

-Their rustic texture and neutral tones provide a versatile canvas, allowing you to layer softer, patterned rugs on top, enhancing depth and comfort.
+Their rustic vibe and neutral tones act as a versatile canvas, which lets you throw those softer, patterned rugs on top for extra depth.

 Balancing Pile Heights